bathom14/GravebloomReference/content/002 Races/Elf/index.md

 * Starting at 3rd level, you also gain resistance to all damage when you teleport using this trait.
 The resistance lasts until the start of your next turn.
 During that time, you appear ghostly and translucent.

 **Astral Trance.** High elves have been blessed by Mai'ar with a greater trance.
 You don't need to sleep, and magic can't put you to sleep.
-You can finish a long rest in 4 hours if you spend those hours in a trancelike meditation, during which you remain conscious.
+You can finish a short rest in 4 hours if you spend those hours in a trancelike meditation, during which you remain conscious.
 * Whenever you finish this trance, you gain proficiency in one skill of your choice and with one weapon or tool of your choice.
-You magically acquire these proficiencies by drawing them from shared high elven memory and the experiences of entities on the Astral Plane, and you retain them until you finish your next long rest.
+You magically acquire these proficiencies by drawing them from shared high elven memory and the experiences of Mai'ar, stored within the Astral Plane, and you retain them until you finish your next long rest.

 **High Elf Weapon Training.** You have proficiency with the lance, longsword, shortsword, shortbow, and longbow.